whitehole07/space-structure-fem/examples/README.md

 t3 = -0.002539 deg
 ```

-Similary, the reaction force associated to the prescribed displacements is stored in `str.R_num`:
+Similary, the vertical reaction force in node #5 is stored in `str.R_num`:

 ```
 Rv5 = -40629.76 N